Awareness Campaign in Quebec: Fight Against GHB Poisoning

 The Drink Safe GHB Detector is an innovative device that detects the presence of GHB in a drink.
 Simply place a drop of the liquid to be tested on the detector, and it changes color if traces of GHB are detected.
 This tool offers a simple and quick method for customers to check the safety of their drinks before consuming them, providing peace of mind against poisoning risks.

-Additionally, glass protector covers, also called "covers," are another important precautionary measure.
+Additionally, glass protection covers, also called "covers," are another important precautionary measure.
 They are placed on top of glasses, providing a physical barrier against any attempt at contamination.
 These covers offer extra protection to customers by reducing the risk of ingesting unwanted substances.

 ⚠️ Prevention and Safety: Beware of Fake Anti-GHB Tests

-The market is flooded with "anti-GHB" paper gadgets made in Asia, without scientific validation or proven effectiveness.
-The Test Ton Verre® d'AMA Prévention bracelets and cards are genuine devices developed in laboratories, made from durable materials and designed by a French Manufacturer.
-Do not entrust your safety to a counterfeit: demand certified and reliable protection against chemical submission.
+The market is flooded with “anti-GHB” paper gadgets made in Asia, without scientific validation or proven effectiveness.
+The Test Ton Verre® bracelets and cards from AMA Prévention are genuine devices developed in laboratories, made from durable materials and designed by a French Manufacturer.
+Don’t entrust your safety to a counterfeit: demand certified and reliable protection against chemical submission.